M4cr0Chen/M4cr0Chen/README.md

 ### A third year CS student at the University of Waterloo.
 I'm passionate about machine learning, software development, game development, and so much more.
 I have experience in Web Development and Quality Assurance.

 # 💫 About Me:
-🌱 I’m currently exploring my career path, I'm interested in building AI systems that improve our society, and I've always been a big fan of [World Models](https://www.nvidia.com/en-us/glossary/world-models/). <br>📫 How to reach me: z253chen@uwaterloo.ca<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I love playing First Person Shooters game and dream to build one myself!
+🌱 I’m currently exploring my career path, I'm interested in building AI systems that improve our society, and I've always been a big fan of [World Models](https://www.nvidia.com/en-us/glossary/world-models/). <br>📫 How to reach me: z253chen@uwaterloo.ca<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I can recall the first 100 digits of π!

 ## 🌐 Socials: